DanWarham/wine-list-parser/backend/app/rules/README.md

 The AI Hybrid Rule Generation System provides a cost-effective, high-accuracy approach to wine list parsing by:

-1. **Intelligent Sampling**: Selects diverse sample entries based on regex failures, wine types, price ranges, and regions
+1. **Intelligent Sampling**: Selects diverse sample entries based on regex failures, wine types, price ranges, and regions (sample only, not all entries)
-2. **AI Rule Generation**: Uses GPT-4 to generate comprehensive extraction rules from a small sample
+2. **AI Rule Generation**: Uses GPT-4 to generate comprehensive extraction rules from a small sample (AI parsing is run on the sample only)
-3. **Rule Application**: Applies generated rules to entire wine lists with confidence scoring
+3. **Rule Application**: Applies generated rules to entire wine lists with confidence scoring (majority of entries use rule-based extraction)
-4. **AI Fallback**: Falls back to GPT-3.5-turbo for low-confidence cases
+4. **AI Fallback**: Falls back to GPT-3.5-turbo for low-confidence or failed cases only (not all entries)
 5. **Rule Caching**: Caches generated rules for similar wine list formats

 ## Architecture